cap-js/attachments/README.md

     }
 }
 ```
-To ensure proper data separation and tenant identification when using a shared object store instance, the plugin prefixes attachment URLs with the tenant ID.
+To ensure tenant identification when using a shared object store instance, the plugin prefixes attachment URLs with the tenant ID.

 ## Contributing